enthdegree/pluto-fw/README.md

 -----

 This fork attempts to add a reverse-polish-notation calculator controlled by morse code, although it has only been tested in the simulator and not hardware.
-It is very possible that it takes many resources to actually run on the watch.
+It is very possible that it takes too many resources to actually run on the watch.

 Documentation and demos to come (if it works on real hardware) but for now the comments in `common/app/rpn/app.c` describe controls and the repo `enthdegree/pluto-rpn` gives a usage demo for the UI concept.